NPEhero-team/NPEhero/README.md

 Todo:
 - [ ] Make validation update on view
 - [ ] Click sounds on all buttons in editor
+- [ ] Display problems on diffList and levelList

 # Installation
 Coming soon.